We know the benefits of slow travel but we can't always take advantage of them.

 Say Yes.
 My first instinct is often to react

-negatively to change.
-I've missed opportunities and now I stay more open.
+negatively to change or to the unexpected, so I've said NO too often, missing opportunities.
+Now, I stay more open.
 (Of course after taking the usual safety precautions!)

 Look around.
 Sit and observe.
 Stop “doing” all